Optus mobile plans review

 Is an Optus mobile plan worth your money?
 In terms of value, Optus mobile plans are far more competitively priced than Telstra's, with SIM-only offerings that deliver big data and worthwhile perks.

 As Australia's second-largest telco, it's no surprise that Optus falls behind Telstra in terms of coverage.
-That said, its reach is still significant — particularly when it comes to 3G and 4G coverage.
+That said, its reach is still significant — particularly when it comes to 4G coverage.

-Of course, there's no denying that Optus has made some significant blunders with regards to customer security and service over the last couple of years — some of which are hard to forgive.
-Optus has posted an open letter to customers that includes a commitment to "do better", but is that enough?
+Of course, there's no denying that Optus has made some significant blunders with regards to customer security and service over the last few years — some of which of which will be impossible to forgive for many.

 If you're willing to forgive Optus, you can at least rest assured that its mobile plans are good value and will likely satisfy most customers (outside of the Northern Territory).